 4.1 THE LIFESAVING and EDUCATION COMMITTEE (LSEC)

-4.1.1 Is authorised by the Constitution of Surf Life Saving Sydney and its membership as defined in By-Law 4.
-Duties and responsibilities shall be as follows.
+4.1.1 LSEC is authorised by the Constitution of Surf Life Saving Sydney and its membership shall be as defined in By-Law 4.

-4.2 CHARTER
+4.2 Role of LSEC

+4.2.1 To assist the Director of Lifesaving and Education in the implementation of all SLSA and SLSNSW policies relating to lifesaving, Education and Support Services;

-4.2.1 The LSEC reports to the SLSS Council and to the SLSS BOM via the Director of Lifesaving and Education or their nominee.
+4.2.2 The LSEC reports to the SLSS Council and to the SLSS BOM via the Director of Lifesaving and Education or their nominee.